 |

-be delivered to the composter in a variety of ways.
-Depending on specific
+Waste Delivery System | Wastes can be delivered to the composter in a variety of ways.

-users, or end user acceptance.
+reliability, fail-safe operation for unsophisticated users, or end user acceptance.
 Basically, systems can be either gravity feed or pumped feed.
 Gravity feed is simple and inexpensive, but is limited to applications where composter can be located directly below toilet.
 Pumped feed systems add cost and complexity, but allow locating the toilet at a greater distance from the composter.
 Options include: |

 |